Associated Principal Investigator, Research Group Leader MPI for Biology of Aging

 Cell growth is a crucial and tightly regulated process.
 Cells take up nutrients (i.e. amino acids, sugars, lipids) from their environment, and use them to synthesize various macromolecules, which they incorporate to increase their mass and grow.
 As growth is very energy consuming, cells have developed mechanisms to sense environmental conditions and to adjust their metabolism accordingly, so that they only grow when conditions are optimal.
 These mechanisms are of great importance, as dysregulation of growth can lead to life-threatening disorders, such as cancer and other age-related diseases.
 Our work focuses on the intricate molecular and cellular mechanisms of nutrient sensing and growth control, mainly via the regulation of the TSC/mTOR signaling hub.
-Given the central role of mTOR in the ageing process, and that dysregulation of the nutrient sensing machinery is a hallmark of ageing, our research investigates fundamental aspects of ageing and age-related diseases.
+Given the central role of mTOR in the aging process, and that dysregulation of the nutrient sensing machinery is a hallmark of aging, our research investigates fundamental aspects of aging and age-related diseases.

 Our research: The mTOR kinase, as part of the mTOR complexes 1 (mTORC1) and 2 (mTORC2), is a master growth regulator.
 It functions as a sensor and a molecular rheostat that links information from the cellular milieu to the growth properties of the cells.
 A large number of inputs converge on mTORC1 to regulate growth.
 Nutrients, energy, and growth factors activate this complex, whereas various stresses strongly inhibit its activity.
-Besides cell growth, mTOR activity affects the majority of cellular functions and can therefore influence organismal health, lifespan and ageing (Fig. 1).
+Besides cell growth, mTOR activity affects the majority of cellular functions and can therefore influence organismal health, lifespan and aging (Fig. 1).
 Importantly, mutations on upstream pathway components, such as the inhibitory Tuberous Sclerosis Complex (TSC) proteins, can lead to mTOR hyperactivation, and, thus, are clinically relevant.
-In line with this, compounds targeting mTOR or upstream regulatory components are currently being used against various diseases or as anti-ageing drugs.
+In line with this, compounds targeting mTOR or upstream regulatory components are currently being used against various diseases or as anti-aging drugs.
 Our research aims to elucidate existing and novel molecular mechanisms of cell growth control, mainly via regulation of the TSC and mTOR complexes, and to identify and functionally characterize novel components/regulators of these complexes, focusing on their putative implementation as new targets for drug development.

 Our successes: The availability of nutrients, such as amino acids, is a prerequisite for cell growth, and therefore a robust regulator of mTORC1 activity.
 Dr Demetriades and colleagues have previously revealed the cellular and molecular mechanisms by which mTORC1 is inactivated in response to amino acid starvation (Fig. 2).
 When cells lack amino acids, the TSC is rapidly recruited to the lysosomal surface to act on its target Rheb and thereby influence mTORC1 localization and activity (Fig. 3).
 This work placed TSC in the amino acid sensing pathway and showed that amino acid starvation inactivates mTORC1 via changes in the subcellular localization of TSC [see Demetriades et al., 2014].
 In a follow-up study, we revealed that the lysosomal relocalization of TSC is a universal response to cellular stress; each individual stress stimulus, when applied singly to cells, is sufficient to drive the lysosomal recruitment of TSC, thereby inhibiting mTORC1 (Fig. 4) [see Demetriades et al., 2016].
 Hence the Boolean operator for the lysosomal relocalization of TSC in response to multiple stimuli is the "OR" operator.
 This way, cells ensure that, under unfavorable conditions, mTORC1 will become inactive to cease growth, thus preventing a metabolic catastrophe and ultimately cellular death.
 One important but poorly understood stress stimulus is hyperosmotic stress.
 Consequently, we also focused on the signaling events by which osmostress inactivates mTORC1 and put together the complete signaling pathway, which involves multiple kinases that impinge on TSC2 and regulate its localization [see Plescher et al., 2015].
 Importantly, these projects revealed the qualitative and quantitative aspects of how multiple upstream stimuli are mechanistically integrated to regulate cell growth in a spatiotemporal manner.